Kuratoro/zk.zettel.page/zettelkasten.md

 ### Community

+<community> resources:

-* <examples?cf> - Explore what others are doing with their Zettelkasten
+* <examples> - Explore what others are doing with their Zettelkasten
-* <forums?cf> - Discuss and ask questions about the method
+* <forums> - Discuss and ask questions about the method